This post was originally published in October 2013, and has been updated for accuracy and relevancy in October 2021.

-It’s National Bullying Prevention Month, and we have a question for you and your student: What are you going to do to fight bullying?
+It’s National Bullying Prevention Month, and we have a question for you and your student: What are you going to do to stop bullying?

 Preventing and dealing with any kind of conflict can be challenging for children.
 Dealing with bullying is especially difficult.
-By discussing bullying prevention and productive tools for dealing with disputes, you will equip your children to handle difficult situations before they arise.
+First off, do you know the warning signs of bullying?
+And secondly, it’s important to discuss bullying prevention and conflict resolution strategies for dealing with disputes.
+They will equip your kids with how to handle difficult situations before they arise.

-One of the best steps you can take is to develop your child’s conflict resolution skills.
+One of the best bullying prevention tips your child can use is to develop conflict resolution skills.

 - STOP.
 Don’t let things get out of control.
 Take a step back and try to calm down, since anger makes conflicts more difficult to resolve.